Citations Affected: IC 8-1; noncode.

 Sec.
 6. As used in this chapter, "pretax return" means the revenues necessary to:

-(1) produce net operating income equal to the public utility's weighted cost of capital multiplied by the net original cost of eligible system improvements; and
+(1) produce net operating income equal to the public utility's weighted cost of capital multiplied by the net original cost of eligible distribution system improvements; and

 (2) pay state and federal income taxes applicable to such income.